yadnyeshthakare/airbnb-market-analysis-python/README.md

 ---

-## 🚀 How to Use
+## How to Run

 1. Open Airbnb_Insights_Exploration.ipynb in Jupyter Notebook or VS Code
 2. Run the cells to explore pricing, availability, and review data
 3. Use the Excel file airbnb_listings_dataset.xlsx to verify trends and additional summaries
 4. Modify the notebook to apply the same methods to similar datasets

-##🔮 Future Enhancements
+## Possible Extensions
 •	Build an interactive Streamlit or Tableau dashboard
 •	Add a machine learning model for price prediction
 •	Integrate location-based mapping using folium or plotly
 •	Automate the cleaning pipeline with Python scripting

-## 📫 Contact
+## Author

-Thanks for checking out my first published data project!
-Feel free to connect on LinkedIn: www.linkedin.com/in/yadnyesh-thakare or drop an email at: thakareyadnyesh@gmail.com
+Yadnyesh Thakare
+LinkedIn: linkedin.com/in/yadnyesh-thakare
+Email: thakareyadnyesh@gmail.com